 - The Masquerade Will Kill Your Dating Life: Being Access complicates very much Axel's relationship with Ming.

-- Mythology Gag: Near the end of the original Marvel vs. DC miniseries, the Hulk refers to Superman fighting the Mole Man and his underlings in the Batcave as "Superman vs. the Mole Men", which could very well be a reference to Superman and the Mole Men, a 1951 film starring the Man of Steel that featured underground humanoids, which is the first feature-length film based on a DC superhero.
+- Near the end of the original Marvel vs. DC miniseries, the Hulk refers to Superman fighting the Mole Man and his underlings in the Batcave as "Superman vs. the Mole Men".
+This could very well be a reference to Superman and the Mole Men, a 1951 film starring the Man of Steel that featured underground humanoids, which is the first feature-length film based on a DC superhero.
 In addition, the scene has Superman putting himself in the path of a gigantic ray gun fired by the Mole Men, a reference to the movie's climactic scene.

 - Elektra defeats Catwoman by dropping her into a barge full of sand, much in the same way Batman dropped her into the back of the kitty litter truck in Batman Returns.